Hoverth/wayland-virtual-keyboards/README.md

 ### Desktop OSK Use-cases

+- For use on screens where the keyboard should not take up large amounts of screen estate, such as on a touchscreen TVs or projector systems
 - Navigating programs using non-text input, e.g. special keys, keybinds
   - Desktop Environments / Compositors
   - Terminal